ericdybal/mail-service/README.md

 ## Running in production

-The "start" command will run the service under the PM2 process manager.
+The "start" command will start the service under the PM2 process manager.
 See [http://pm2.keymetrics.io/](PM2) website for more information.

 ```
-nom run-script build
+nom run-script build (first complile the source)
 npm run-script start
 ```